LAStools/LAStools/bin/lasgrid_README.md

 individually that fall into cells of size 10 by 10 units and stores each resulting grid in BIL format with 32 bits floats.

+### counter and density

+Tokens of aggregate functions often habe a _8bit, _16bit or _32bit option.
+This indicates the used data size for the bin of each grid cell.
+As long as there is no overflow the bin size does not matter.
+If there are more values than the maximum value of the bin size the bin size does matter.
+If there are larger cell values than the bin can hold a overflow will be reported.
+Either you accept this - because you are e.g. only interested in low value point counts 1..255 or you should use a larger bin size.
+If you always use a 32bit bin size your memory will maybe exceed on very large files.

+    lasgrid64 -i lake.laz -o 1.laz -counter_8bit -step 1
+    lasgrid64 -i lake.laz -o 2.laz -counter_16bit -step 1
+    lasgrid64 -i lake.laz -o 3.laz -counter_32bit -step 1

+will produce 3 identical output grids, with a count of (z) range of 1 to 53.
+A larger grid size of 10 will not fit into a 8 bit counter:
+    lasgrid64 -i lake.laz -o 1.laz -counter_8bit -step 10
+WARNING: there were 8699 counter overflows  -> z range 1..255
+    lasgrid64 -i lake.laz -o 2.laz -counter_16bit -step 10
+    lasgrid64 -i lake.laz -o 3.laz -counter_32bit -step 10
+both: z range 1..770

+Arguments "-density" or "-point_density" calculates the density per grid cell.
+The formula is
+    d = points / area
+A point count of 123 on a step size of 5 will result into
+    d = 123 / (5x5) = 4.92

+Note: Where there are NO input points at all, no output grid value will be produced.
+So the minimum value of "-counter" of a cell is "1".

+### other samples

 the following commands generate some interesting georeferenced grids that you can look at in Google Earth by double clicking the generated KML file

     lasgrid64 -i ..\data\test.las -false -o test.png
     lasgrid64 -i ..\data\TO_core_last_zoom.las -gray -o toronto.png -utm 17T
     lasgrid64 -i ..\data\SerpentMound.las -false -o SerpentMound.png

 lasgrid64 -v -sp83 OH_S -feet -i s1885565.laz -step 10 -gray -o elev_low.png
 lasgrid64 -v -sp83 OH_S -feet -i s1885565.laz -step 10 -gray -o elev_high.png -highest